The Cateran Ecomuseum is a new ‘museum without walls’ in Eastern Perthshire and Western Angus.

 So instead of a traditional museum, which generally focuses on objects in a building, the museum becomes a place, the boundaries of which can be defined by archaeology, music, cultural traditions, language, biodiversity, ecosystems, geological structures and other attributes.
 As a result, it’s possible to take a much more holistic approach to heritage – the qualities, traditions, or features of a particular environment that have shaped life over many years – and to explore the intrinsic nature of each distinctive locality.

-Two other characteristics of ecomuseums are the involvement of local people in their creation, development and management and the priority they give to ensuring sustainable local development including sustainable tourism.
+Two other characteristics of ecomuseums are the involvement of local people in their creation, development and management and the priority they give to ensuring regenerative community development including regenerative tourism.

 We are just getting going, so keep coming back to the site to see how we are developing routes and itineraries that we’ve designed for you so that you can visit and enjoy the heritage of this beautiful part of Scotland!